PranavGediya/Openclaw-monitoring-and-security-audit-system/README.md

-# 🚀 Intelligent Infrastructure Monitoring System using OpenClaw & AWS EC2
+# 🚀 Openclaw monitoring and security audit system

 > Deploy an AI-powered monitoring dashboard — from a **single prompt** — that surpasses traditional tools like Prometheus & Grafana with autonomous security testing, vulnerability detection, and real-time reporting.